negarbaharmand/negarbaharmand.github.io/_posts/2023-11-17-marketplace-api.md

 tags: [java, spring, database, api] # TAG names should always be lowercase
 ---

-oday, I'd like to dive into the backend architecture of the Marketplace API project.
+Today, I'd like to dive into the backend architecture of the Marketplace API project.
 This backend, designed for managing advertisements in an online marketplace, is a testament to efficient Java and Spring Boot development

 ## Exploring the Marketplace API